Serechops/Serechops-Stash/plugins/stashDBTagImport/README.md

 ## Usage

-Run the `Import StashDB Tags` plugin task to import over 2,000 curated Tags with descriptions from StashDB.
+Run the `Import StashDB Tags` plugin task in `Settings > Tasks > Plugin Tasks` to import over 2,000 curated Tags with descriptions from StashDB.

 ## Configuration